-Encourage passive tech activities before bed such as watching TV, listening to an audiobook, music, or podcast, or reading on an e-reader.

-It can be a challenge navigating digital boundaries with your child or teen particularly when it involves sleep, which is vital for health, wellbeing, and learning.
+Encourage passive tech activities before bed such as watching TV, listening to an audiobook, music or podcast, or reading on an e-reader.
+It can be a challenge navigating digital boundaries with your child particularly when it involves sleep, which is vital for health, wellbeing and learning.
 Talk to them regularly about the importance of sleep using science and facts to substantiate your claims.
+The Australian Department of Health recommends between 9-11 hours of sleep for children (aged 5-13 years).